JSS University Mysore 2025

 State Quota counselling: The respective state counselling authorities conduct counselling for 85% state quota seats in their states.
 These seats are generally reserved for candidates holding domicile of the states.
 The counselling for state quota seats is conducted in two to three rounds, followed by a Mop-Up round.

-Private college counselling: The same counselling authority responsible for conducting counselling for state quota seats will be responsible for conducting counselling for MBBS/BDS seats in-state private colleges.
+Private college counselling: The same counselling authority responsible for conducting counselling for state quota seats is responsible for conducting counselling for MBBS/BDS seats in-state private colleges.
 The counselling might be conducted in three to four rounds followed by a mop-up round, depending upon the vacancies.

-Candidates who are unsure what to do after NEET 2023 should note that many counselling authorities will publish their merit lists after the exam that will list state ranks for the eligible candidates.
-Some state counselling authorities may release two sets of NEET merit lists in 2023, one for government-run institutions and one for private ones.
-In the course of the respective counselling, candidates will be required to present the following essential documents.
+Candidates who are unsure what to do after NEET 2025 should note that many counselling authorities publish their merit lists after the exam which mentions the state ranks for the eligible candidates.
+Some state counselling authorities may release two sets of NEET merit lists in 2025, one for government-run institutions and one for private ones.
+In the course of the respective counselling, candidates are required to present the following essential documents.
 They are as follows:

 NEET rank letter